bitovi/academy/src/react/2-intro-to-jsx.md

 ```
 @codepen

-In the code above, we're defining a functional components (basically a function which returns JSX) called `MyButon`.
+In the code above, we're defining a functional components (basically a function which returns JSX) called `MyButton`.

 This component returns JSX and could then be rendered and re-used by another component like `App` below.